gorgexec/MvvmCore/README.md

 4. The top-level Dagger2 component (if only one) or subcomponent (if there are multiple) that corresponds to `Activity` scope should include `CoreBindingsModule`.

-So, the component code may be like:
+So, totally the component code may be like:

 ```java
 @Component(modules = {CoreBindingsModule.class})